vartikaX-ai/Machine-Learning/Classification/Readme.md

 Through these implementations, I learned:

 - Understanding binary and multiclass classification.
-- Implementing Logistic Regression using Scikit-learn.
+- Implementing Logistic Regression and Decision Tree Classifiers using Scikit-learn.
 - Understanding Sigmoid Function and Decision Boundary.
+- Understanding Gini Impurity and Entropy.
+- Comparing Gini and Entropy criteria.
 - Working with probability predictions using `predict_proba()`.
 - Applying threshold tuning.
 - Comparing One-vs-Rest (OVR) and Multinomial Logistic Regression.
+- Building and visualizing Decision Trees.
+- Interpreting Feature Importance.
 - Handling missing values and categorical data.
-- Applying One-Hot Encoding.
+- Applying One-Hot Encoding and Label Encoding.
 - Feature Scaling using StandardScaler.
 - Handling class imbalance using sampling techniques.
 - Training classification models.
 - Making predictions.
-- Evaluating model performance using classification metrics.
+- Evaluating model performance using multiple classification metrics.
 - Interpreting ROC Curve and AUC Score.

 ---

 ## About This Repository

-This repository is part of my **Machine Learning learning journey**, where I implement machine learning algorithms using **Python** and **Scikit-learn**, solve practical problems, and build projects to strengthen both my theoretical understanding and coding skills.
+This repository is part of my **Machine Learning learning journey**, where I implement machine learning algorithms using **Python** and **Scikit-learn**, solve practical problems, and build projects to strengthen both my theoretical understanding and practical machine learning skills.